 Making findings actionable at every level

-Prepared both consolidated and market-specific reports.
-Organised readouts for all teams, followed by smaller sessions with product owners and designers to drive action.
+Organised readouts with all teams, followed by smaller sessions tailored to specific product owners and designers to drive action.

 Tracking & Follow-up